Aishwarya-Raj99/GAN_Implementation/README.md

 Acknowledgments:
 This implementation is inspired by the original GAN paper by Ian Goodfellow et al. (2014) and the Keras GAN example.
-Special thanks to the Keras and TensorFlow teams for making deep learning accessible and efficient.